Sechelt (steamboat): Concern about weather conditions

 Captain Caral Stromgren, Sechelts "regular" captain, stated that he had been ill, so Captain James had relieved him.
 (Jarvis testified later that he and James had fired Stromgren, apparently related to his unawareness that he had lost a propeller blade and the possibility it posed for damage to the ship.)
 In any case, Stromgren had wanted to talk with Captain James on March 24, so he went down to the Grand Trunk Pacific dock, where he found that Sechelt had been shifted over to the Canadian Pacific Railway dock.
 It was blowing hard and raining, so he did not think Sechelt would go out and decided to speak with Captain James later.
 He did not learn until the next day that Sechelt had gone out and been lost.
 Had he been in command he would never had taken her out.
 With some exceptions, he considered Sechelt to have been in good condition.

 Owners claim vessel in good condition

-Harold Brown, who had been acting as booking agent for Sechelt, not surprisingly disagreed with Engineer Kick, testifying that he thought a vessel of Sechelts type could have handled the sea conditions on the Strait and he had never at any time seen Sechelt out of trim.
+Harold Brown, who had been acting as booking agent for Sechelt, disagreed with Engineer Kick, testifying that he thought a vessel of Sechelts type could have handled the sea conditions on the Strait and he had never at any time seen Sechelt out of trim.